Sammy750-cyber/MITM/README.md

 ---

 ## Disclaimer
-The methodologies as i have rightly said earlier should be used for educational purposes only and i will not be help responsible for any harm caused.
+The methodologies as i have rightly said earlier should be used for educational purposes only and i will not be held responsible for any harm caused.